El Motín (Spain): Peak and decline

 He will go to the grave / without confession...

 In late 1924, journalists and intellectuals like Gregorio Marañón, Rafael Altamira, Ramón Pérez de Ayala, and Luis Araquistáin mobilized to raise funds for Nakens, burdened by debts.
 In mid-1925, the Madrid Press Association, chaired by José Francos Rodríguez, granted him a lifetime pension of 150 pesetas per month, "in recognition of the merits earned in his long and honorable journalistic career," and later awarded him the Old Age Prize of 5,000 pesetas.
 On September 12, 1926, the octogenarian republican journalist died of a stroke.
 The final issue of El Motín was published shortly after, on November 6, 1926.

 Three months after his death, Nakens’ daughter, Isabel, his main collaborator in later years, relaunched the publication as Reflejos de «El Motín», subtitled "literary weekly" to evade censorship under the Dictatorship of Primo de Rivera, though its purpose was clear: "today, as yesterday, this newspaper is and will always be pro-republican union and anticlerical of all religions."
 It promoted a secular charity fund to reward those who replaced Catholic baptism, marriage, or burial rites with civil ones.
 The newspaper closed in June 1929 due to financial issues, with its farewell consisting of sending subscribers an old issue of El Motín.
-Two years later, the Second Spanish Republic was proclaimed.
+Two years later, the Second Spanish Republic was created by the Proclamation of the Second Spanish Republic.

 Contributors

 El Motín featured texts by José Nakens and Juan Vallejo.
-In its early years, it included illustrations—often in color—by Eduardo Sojo "Demócrito", who also designed the first header.
+In its early years, it included illustrations—often in color—by Eduardo Sojo, who also designed the first header.
 Later, according to Nakens in an issue of El Motín, drawings were by Antonio Macipe, from 1884 to at least June 1915.
 Segismundo Pey Ordeix also contributed to the weekly.